18F/handbook/_pages/about-us/offices/new-york-city.md

 ### Snacks and drinks

-There is a coffee shop on the 64th floor, and a cafeteria on the 35th floor.
+There is [a coffee shop on the 64th floor](http://forfivecoffee.com/), and a [cafeteria and another coffee shop on the 35th floor](https://racafes.compass-usa.com/CondeWTC/Pages/Home.aspx?lid=b2).
 You need to go back down to the 1st floor to go back up to them.
+There are also many options in [the Oculus mall](https://www.westfield.com/westfieldworldtradecenter/entertainment/dining), or across the street at [Brookfield Place](https://brookfieldplaceny.com/directory/food/all).

 ### Spare keyboards and mice